 A key outcome of the agency IT strategic planning process is the identification of new business needs that can be met with potential IT investments.
-The agency may identify additional IT investment opportunities from the Commonwealth Strategic Plan for Information Technology, the Commonwealth Technology Business Plan and the Governor's Priority Initiatives.
+The agency may identify additional IT investment opportunities from the Commonwealth Strategic Plan for Information Technology, the Commonwealth Technology Business Plan, the long-term objectives set forth by the Council on Virginia's Future and the Governor's Priority Initiatives.